eduvpn/documentation/MULTI_PROFILE.md

-It is no longer possible for sniproxy to listen on `0.0.0.0` as it is impossible to detect which OpenVPN connection over `TCP/443` belongs to which pool, so sniproxy must also bind to the IP addresses as defined above.
+It is no longer possible for sniproxy to listen on `0.0.0.0` as it is impossible to detect which OpenVPN connection over `TCP/443` belongs to which profile, so sniproxy must also bind to the IP addresses as defined above.
 The default configuration:

     user sniproxy